artgarciams/DevOpsApi/README.md

            F- "PAT"            : "pay key goes here"
            G - "ProjectName"   : "Project name goes here" H - "DefaultTeam"   : "default team name"
-           I - "BuildTags"     : "TEST123",

 </br>
 </br>
-4 - WiKiMain.ps1 - This will generate release notes based on build tags.
+5 - WiKiMain.ps1 - This will generate release notes based on build tags.
 If you tag a build
                                    with a specific tag it will generate release notes based on the builds and work items associated with those builds.

            To run tis script you must update the ProjectDef.json and update the following fields